The Books Archive The Analysis Acquire Author Enter

 The First Mark

 Before language.
 Before symbol.
 Before understanding what was being done — it was done.
 Kae makes a mark and something irreversible begins.
-For those drawn to origin, to philosophy, to the moment before the word.

 Book II · Fracture